temporalio/documentation/README.md

 Find the source node in the `docs-src` directory.

-Make your changes in the source file.
+Make your changes in the *source files*  named in the configuration file.
+For instance, if you find a typo under "What is a Task?" (located in the Workers section of the Temporal docs website), open [docs/concepts/what-is-a-task.md](https://github.com/temporalio/documentation/blob/main/docs/concepts/what-is-a-task.md) and make the edit directly there.

 Open a new terminal.
-Start the Worker.
+In the `assembly` directory, start the Worker.

 ```bash
 cd assembly